 BC’s Recent Attempt to Halt the Spread of COVID-19: What the New Orders Mean for You and Your Business

-On November 19, 2020, Provincial Health Officer Bonnie Henry (“Dr. Henry”) introduced a new health order restricting social interactions and business operations within BC.
-The order will remain in effect until December 7, 2020, at 11:59 pm.
+On January 7, 2021, Provincial Health Officer Bonnie Henry (“Dr. Henry”) extended health orders restricting social interactions and business operations within BC.
+The orders will now remain in effect until February 5, 2021, at midnight.

-Enforcement will focus primarily on workplaces, and those that do not comply may be subject to fines.
-Read more about available enforcement measures under the Public Health Act, S.B.C.
-2008, c.
-28, and the Emergency Program Act, R.S.B.C.
-1996, c.
-111, here.
+Enforcement will continue to focus primarily on workplaces, and those that do not comply may be subject to fines.

 Orders and Recommendations

-Masks are now required in all public indoor settings and retail stores, including in restaurants and bars when not seated at a table.
-Masks are also required in shared workplaces where physical distancing cannot be maintained, such as in elevators and hallways.
+Masks are required in all public indoor settings and retail stores, including in restaurants and bars when not seated at a table.
+Masks are also strongly recommended in shared workplaces and living areas, such as in elevators, hallways and break rooms.

 The following people are exempt from the requirement to wear masks:

-- those who are unable to wear a mask; and
+- those who are unable to wear a mask due to a health condition;

-- those who cannot put on or remove a mask on their own.
+- those who cannot put on or remove a mask on their own; and

-Employers are expected to enforce the mask requirement for employees and customers, and can refuse entry or service to customers who do not comply.
+Employers are expected to enforce the mask requirement and can refuse entry or service to customers who do not comply.

 Most businesses can remain open as long as they have a COVID-19 safety plan in place.